OPM/opm-simulators/jenkins/README.md

 This script will execute the Norne case, and generate a document with plots of the results.
 It is meant to be executed after either of the two build scripts above.

+**run-polymer.sh**:
+This script will execute the simple2D polymer case, then compare against Eclipse reference results.
+It is meant to be executed after either of the two build scripts above.